Vancouver-Langara

 Vancouver-Langara is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.

-History

-This riding has elected the following Members of Legislative Assembly:
+This riding takes in neighbourhoods in south-central Vancouver, such as Marpole, Sunset and Oakridge.
+It is the most diverse provincial riding in Vancouver, with visible minorities making up 79% of the population.

-1999 Redistribution
+1999 electoral redistribution

 Changes to the Vancouver-Langara electoral district in 1999 include: